It was previewed in concept form only in March, but prototypes for Mercedes-AMG’s standalone sedan are already at a late stage of development.

-We’re talking about the production version of AMG’s GT sedan concept that was unveiled in March at the 2017 Geneva auto show, and judging by the latest spy shots and video the production model will closely resemble the scintillating concept.
+We’re talking about the production version of AMG’s GT sedan concept unveiled at the 2017 Geneva auto show, and judging by the latest spy shots and video the production model will closely resemble the scintillating show car.

-Look for the car, which is rumored to be called a GT 4, to go on sale in 2018.
+Look for it, rumored to be called a GT 4, to go on sale in 2018.
 This means we’ll likely see it arrive as a 2019 model.
-It will be AMG’s third standalone model after the GT sports car and Project One hypercar which will have been launched by then.
+It will be AMG’s third standalone model after the GT sports car and Project One hypercar which will have been unveiled by then.

 The design is derived from the sexy lines of the GT sports car, although the headlights take on a more angular shape and the length of the hood has been shortened.
 Of course, the wheelbase has also been stretched and an extra pair of doors added.

 The latest shots reveal the true shape of the fastback profile.
 The design is almost identical to what we see on the concept, though for the first time the integrated rear spoiler can be seen in extended mode.